kdps/WTF_Javascript/README.md

 An object is an unordered collection of zero or more name/value pairs, where a name is a string and a value is a string, number, boolean, null, object, or array.
 `An array is an ordered sequence of zero or more values.`

+keeps all keys in insertion order except for keys that can be parsed as unsigned 32-bit integers.

+`Some JavaScript engines keep keys in insertion order.
+V8` WTF